 News & Views

 Contention sets are groups of applications containing identical or confusingly similar applied for gTLD strings.
 Contention sets must be resolved prior to the execution of a Registry Agreement for an applied-for gTLD string.
-An ICANN facilitated auction is a last resort for resolving String Contention Sets, as described in the Applicant Guidebook (AGB)section 4.3.
+An ICANN facilitated auction is a last resort for resolving string contention sets, as described in the Applicant Guidebook (AGB)section 4.3.

-Auctions will be conducted over the Internet using a procedure know as an ascending-clock auction, where the auctioneer successively increases the start-of-round and end-of-round range of prices, on a per auction round basis.
+Auctions will be conducted over the Internet using a procedure known as an ascending-clock auction, where the auctioneer successively increases the start-of-round and end-of-round prices, on a per auction round basis.
 Applicants within the contention set must submit bids to indicate their willingness to pay an amount within the defined price range in the auction round.
-As the price ranges of the auction rounds increase, applicants may successively choose to exit the auction.
+As the price of the auction rounds increase, applicants may successively choose to exit the auction.
 When a sufficient number of applications have exited the auction process, so that the remaining application(s) are no longer in contention with one another, and all the relevant string(s) can be delegated as gTLDs, the auction will be deemed concluded.
 At this point, prevailing applicants that remained in the auction will pay the finalized price and proceed toward delegation.

 - Summary of Auction Development and Management Agreement with Power Auctions [PDF, 60 KB]